California house of horrors parents face life in prison on torture, abuse charges

 Prosecutors allege the children were subjected to “frequent beatings” and “even strangulation”, and weren’t allowed to be unshackled to go to the bathroom.
 They also allegedly were allowed to take only one shower a year.

 “Many of the children didn’t know what a police officer was,” Hestrin said after authorities entered the home Sunday.
 He added that the victims were not allowed to have toys, despite police finding many in the house in their original packaging, left unopened.

 They were only allowed to spend their time writing in journals, which investigators are now combing over after recovering “hundreds” of them, Hestrin said.

-Prosecutors also said the parents would leave pies on the counter and let the children look at them, but not eat.
+Prosecutors also said the parents ate well, and would taunt their children by leaving pumpkin and apple pies on the counter and letting the children look at them, but not eat.

-The Turpins are scheduled to be arraigned in court around 4:30 p.m.
-ET.
+Evidence of human waste on the floor indicated the children were prevented from using the toilet.
+Sheriff's deputies said the stench in the house was overwhelming.

+The children never received dental care, and they had not seen a doctor in more than four years.
+When the girl who escaped was asked if any pills were in the home, she didn't understand what medication was.